amiralihabibzadeh/Qmorse/README.md

 # Qmorse

-Qmorse is a small Python library for **encoding and decoding Binary Morse code**.
+**Qmorse** is a lightweight Python library for **encoding and decoding text to Binary Morse code**.
-It allows you to quickly convert text to Morse code and vice versa.
+It is simple, fast, and easy to integrate into any Python project.

+Binary Morse code represents Morse symbols using binary digits (0s and 1s), making it useful for digital communications, simulations, and learning purposes.

+---

 ## Features

-- Convert text to Morse code.
+- Encode text into binary Morse code.
-- Convert Morse code back to text.
+- Decode binary Morse code back into readable text.
+- Lightweight and dependency-free.
-- Simple and lightweight.
+- Easy-to-use API for beginners and advanced users.

+---

 ## Installation

-You can install Qmorse via pip:
+Install Qmorse using `pip`:

 ```bash
 pip install Qmorse